Warren County Court Records

 Criminal record sealing

 Ohio permits eligible individuals to apply for sealing (expungement) of certain criminal records.
 At the Common Pleas level, the filing fee for a criminal case sealing application is $50.00.
-The Court of Common Pleas website provides a Record Sealing Information Packet and Application for download.
+A Record Sealing Information Packet and Application is available for download on the Court of Common Pleas website.

 Background checks through the Sheriff's Office